Bhorshrm/BuyNow/README.md

 ## Features
-->A Place to buy Products of all categories ->Integrated with Payment API
+-A Place to buy Products of all categories
+-Integrated with Payment API
-->Auto update of stocks
+-Auto update of stocks
-->Cart Funtionality
+-Cart Funtionality

 ## Contributing